RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 image:
   feature: jorgen-haland-781448-unsplash.jpg
 ---
-TLDR; [source code available on github][14]{:target="_blank"}

 Inevitably when building enterprise software you will be required to implement audit trail and/or versioning functionality.
+At its core, versioning and audit trails rely on point-in-time snapshots.
+My team and I recently investigated different ways to implement this.
+We opted for a solution built with ASP.NET Core and SQL Server Temporal Tables.
+Here’s why, and how we implemented it.

 An audit trail is a record of change to your data which serves as proof of compliance with the applications business rules.
 It can be used to assist with identifying problems in your software and spotting fraudulent transactions among other things.

 Versioning involves assigning a version number to your data at a specific point in time.
 This allows data to be changed without breaking business process which relies on earlier versions of the data.

-At their core, versioning and audit trails rely on point-in-time snapshots.
-I recently investigated different ways to implement this.
-I opted for a solution built with ASP.NET Core and SQL Server Temporal Tables.
-Here’s why, and how I implemented it.

-## What I set out to do
+## What we set out to do

-### What I needed to build
+### What we needed to build

-I work for a South African insurance company.
-Because protecting sensitive personal data and preventing fraud are such key concerns to my company, our application needed reliable auditing.
-When data is changed, we need to be able to see: (i) who made change, (ii) what was changed, (iii) when it was changed and, ideally, (iv) why it was changed.
-In addition we need a mechanism to version the data to support complex business processes which rely on the data as it was at a specific point in time.
+I work as a developer for a South African insurance company.
+Since protecting sensitive personal data and preventing fraud are such key concerns to my company, our core insurance system needed reliable auditing.
+When data is changed, we needed to be able to see:

+- Who made change,
+- What was changed,
+- When it was changed and,
+- Why it was changed.

+In addition, we needed a mechanism to version the data so that we could support complex business processes which rely on the data at specific points in time.

-Here is a simplified example of what we needed to build.
-Our system will keep a registry of customers with a list of delivery addresses per customer.
+For this article, let's look at a simplified example of what my team needed to build.
+Our sample system will keep a registry of customers along with a list of addresses for properties they need to insure.

 ```
 +----------+         +----------+